Travel documents

 According to the ISD, the validity of travel documents for a holder of a “1951 Convention Travel Document” (person with refugee status) is ten years, in line with the validity of Irish passports.[3]

-Travel Documents granted on foot of subsidiary protection are issued for the duration of their permission to remain.
+Travel Documents granted pursuant to subsidiary protection are issued for the duration of their permission to remain.
 This is generally for a period of three years from when status is granted under Section 23 of the European Union (Subsidiary Protection) Regulations 2013.[4]
 The travel document is renewed in line with the period of permission granted after that by the person’s local Registration / Immigration Office.[5]
 Furthermore, Schedule 3 of the Subsidiary Protection Regulations states that the “maximum validity of a travel document is 10 years.”

 The primary limitation on use of travel documents is that the country of origin/persecution of the holder is not permitted for the purposes of travel.[6]
 Other than that, beneficiaries of refugee or subsidiary protection status in Ireland are both equally entitled to travel in or out of the State with their respective travel documents.
 While this enables travel to most EU Member States without a visa, it is impressed upon document holders to enquire with the embassy of their intended travel destination in advance, in order to ascertain the necessity to obtain a visa as each State may have individual requirements based on nationality, etc..[7]
 Holders of Irish refugee and subsidiary protection documents do not require a re-entry permit upon return to Ireland.[8]